anderswei/confluence-exporter/README.md

-# Confluence Page to PDF Exporter
+# Confluence to PDF Exporter

-A Python tool to download Confluence pages and all their sub-pages, exporting each as a PDF file.
+A Python tool to download Confluence spaces, folders, or pages with all their sub-pages, exporting each as a PDF file.

 ## Features

+- **Export entire Confluence spaces** - download all pages from a complete space
 - Download pages from a Confluence folder or page URL
 - Recursively process all subfolders and subdocuments
 - **Preserves folder structure** - creates the same directory hierarchy in output
+- **Space exports create dedicated directories** - space name becomes top-level folder
 - Download a parent page and all its child pages (recursively)
 - **Download attachments** - automatically downloads all attachments for each page
 - Export each page as a well-formatted PDF